vyk1/gitlab-activity-reporter/README.md

 **Contributing**

 We welcome contributions from the community!
-If you'd like to contribute to GitLab Report Helper, please follow our [contribution guidelines](CONTRIBUTING.md) to get started.
+If you'd like to contribute to GAR, please follow our [contribution guidelines](CONTRIBUTING.md) to get started.

 **License**